moschulze/lighter/README.md

 |name            |String     |The name of the scene                                            |
 |steps           |JSON-Object|The different steps of the scene (explained below)               |

-The steps also have a unique id for identification and have the following configuration values:
+The steps also have a unique id for identification (there is one special case.
+Look below!) and have the following configuration values:

 |Key             |Type       |Explanation                                                                                                                                    |
 |----------------|-----------|-----------------------------------------------------------------------------------------------------------------------------------------------|